Energy Policy Resources

 Reliability and Affordability Concerns

-For 88 years, our mission has been to deliver safe, reliable, and environmentally responsible electricity to our members at stable and affordable rates.
+For almost 90 years, our mission has been to deliver safe, reliable, and environmentally responsible electricity to our members at stable and affordable rates.
 Our members count on us to deliver their power 24 hours a day, 7 days a week, 365 days a year – our communities and livelihoods depend on it.
 But, for the first time in our history, that reliability is in jeopardy.

 Buckeye Power, our generation and transmission provider, generates enough power for all 400,000 cooperative members in Ohio.
 However, we depend on the larger grid to get that power to our members, and the grid’s ability to balance supply and demand in our region and across the nation is increasingly at risk.